-2.13 The Group seeks to enable economies to have the capacity to absorb and rebound from crises and shocks, whilst maintaining economic growth.
-The Group supports a transition away from forced displacement to movements of people that are humane, safe, legal, and based on enhanced economic choices.
-It takes a long-term approach that supports job creation and financial inclusion, tackles structural barriers to private sector growth, invests in public infrastructure projects that enhance quality of life and social inclusion, and builds resilience to climate change and unforeseen shocks.
+2.14 The Group seeks to enable economies to have the capacity to absorb and rebound from crises and shocks, whilst maintaining economic growth.
+The Group opposes forced displacement.
+Movements of people must be humane, safe, legal, and based on enhanced economic sustainable choices.
+It takes a long-term approach that supports job creation, as well as social and financial inclusion and cohesion, tackles structural barriers to private sector growth, invests in essential public services accessible to all to enhance quality of life and builds resilience to climate change and unforeseen shocks.